What's the Difference Between Dividend Yield and Dividend Growth Stocks?

 That's not to say that investing in companies that pay higher dividends is a bad idea.
-(For purposes of this article, let's define "dividend yielders" as stocks with yields higher than the market average of around 2%.)
+(For purposes of this article, let's define "dividend yielders" as stocks with yields higher than 2%.)
 But when investing in dividend yielders, your investment criteria should consider more than just the yield.
 In order to determine if a company can continue to pay out a high dividend yield, make sure you focus on stocks of companies that are financially healthy enough to sustain and even grow their dividend.
 (Premium Members can use our economic moat ratings and other qualitative, forward-looking measures to help with this task.)

 One potential hunting ground for ideas is the Morningstar Dividend Yield Focus Index, which looks at both backward-looking and qualitative forward-looking measures to find high-yielding stocks that are financially healthy enough to sustain their dividend.

 The index uses several screens to narrow the universe in search of high-quality dividend yielders.
 We first screen the Morningstar US Market Index for dividend-payers.
 (The dividend must come from qualified income, so real estate investment trusts are not included.)
 We then apply the quality screens: We search the high-yielders for companies that have Morningstar Economic Moat Ratings of wide or narrow, meaning we think they have competitive advantages that will allow them to continue to earn above-average profits and sustain their dividends for 20 or 10 years, respectively.
 We also consider a company's distance to default ratio, a metric that uses market information and accounting data to determine how likely a firm is to default on its liabilities.

 The 75 highest-yielding stocks that make it through the quality screen are then included in the index.
 See the current holdings here .